 Exchange on an equal footing

 An important concern of the Design Networking Hub is the exchange of ideas and information etc. on an equal footing, in which all participants learn from each other and develop together.
-Young designers and architects are are enabled to bring business ideas / non-profit concepts to market in innovative, cross-border co-productions, or to transfer innovations / ideas to the other market.
+Young designers and architects are enabled to bring business ideas / non-profit concepts to market in innovative, cross-border co-productions, or to transfer innovations / ideas to the other market.

-To make the information offered by the Design Networking Hub as user-oriented as possible, a pilot group of five German and five Kenyan young designers / architects will be recruited to work in small teams through the entire process of a bilateral cooperation project and jointly develop new product, business ideas or non-profit concepts in the fields of mobility, housing and digitalisation - from brainstorming, planning and implementation to financing and the consideration of necessary legal aspects.
+To make the information offered by the Design Networking Hub as user-oriented as possible, a pilot group of five German and five Kenyan young designers / architects was recruited to work in small teams through the entire process of a bilateral cooperation project and jointly develop new product, business ideas or non-profit concepts in the fields of mobility, housing and digitalisation - from brainstorming, planning and implementation to financing and the consideration of necessary legal aspects.
 During a project phase of about one year, the young designers / architects will be intensively supported by the team of the Design Networking Hub.
 Digital events will be organised and on certain occasions participants will come together (if possible) in face-to-face sessions.
 The progress of the project will be documented on the website.
 In the end, a large digital store of knowledge will have been created that will motivate and enable more creative minds from Kenya and Germany to successfully implement (joint) projects.